 Hire a Home Healthcare Service Provider who can Help your Loved One Cope with Dysphasia

-If your elderly loved one is a beneficiary of the Radiation Exposure Compensation Act (RECA) or the Energy Employees Occupational Illness Compensation Program (EEOICPA), he or she could qualify for free home healthcare service through United Energy Workers Healthcare and Four Corners Health Care.
+If your elderly loved one is a beneficiary of the Radiation Exposure Compensation Act (RECA) or the Department of Labor Energy Employees Occupational Illness Compensation Program (DOL EEOICPA), he or she could qualify for free home healthcare service through United Energy Workers Healthcare and Four Corners Health Care.
 To learn more, contact our team today to set up your consultation.